FlowDPS-Inverse/FlowDPS/README.md

 ## How to choose task and solver

-You can freely change the task and solver using arguments:
+You can freely change the task and solver using the following arguments:
 - `task` : sr_avgpool / sr_bicubic / deblur_gauss / deblur_motion
 - `method` : psld / flowchef / flowdps

 If you want to change the amount of degradation, change `deg_scale`.
-For SR tasks, it refers to the downscale factor, and for deblurring tasks, it refers to the kernel size.
+For SR tasks, it refers to the downscaling factor, and for deblurring tasks, it refers to the kernel size.

 ## Efficient inference

-If you use `--efficient_memory`, text encoder will pre-compute text embeddings and is removed from the GPU.
+If you use `--efficient_memory`, the text encoder will pre-compute text embeddings and be removed from the GPU.

-This allows us to solve inverse problem with a single GPU with VRAM 24GB.
+This allows us to solve inverse problem with a single GPU with VRAM of 24GB.